everybytesystems/dhis2-dataflow-sdk/PROJECT_SUMMARY.md

 ## 🎯 Conclusion

-The DHIS2 DataFlow SDK provides a comprehensive, well-architected solution for DHIS2 integration.
+The DHIS2 EBSCore SDK provides a comprehensive, well-architected solution for DHIS2 integration.
 With its modular design, comprehensive model support, and modern Kotlin Multiplatform architecture, it significantly reduces the complexity of building DHIS2-integrated applications while providing enterprise-grade features like offline support, authentication management, and data synchronization.

 The SDK is ready for development use on JVM and Android platforms, with iOS support planned once build issues are resolved.
 The extensive API surface and thoughtful architecture make it suitable for both simple integrations and complex enterprise applications.